-If you have a medical practice now and ONLY have a local listing for your practice….should you go ahead and create numerous practitioner listings now?
+If you have a plastic surgeon practice now and ONLY have a local listing for your practice….should you go ahead and create numerous practitioner listings now?
 I would say YES.
 Why? because it will give you more visibility.
 However, I recommend being careful to not compete against your other listings.
 You’ll want to do it strategically with using different categories, etc. This is, IMO, where a medical focused SEO agency comes in to help.

 What if you have a Physician that works at multiple locations that have a different name?
 This is, again, an opportunity to gain additional exposure for that Doctor.
 You would just follow the same layout as below and make sure that you don’t cannibalize your local listings by ding all of the same categories.

 What if my practitioner’s listing is OUTRANKING my business listing?
 We have seen several instances of this.
 An easy fix would be to just switch the main phone line of the doc’s listing with your main line and keep the doctor’s number as secondary.
 Then, after several weeks, switch the names and meta data on both to how you see fit.

 What website should I be linking to?
 We recommend linking to the practitioner’s page on any listings related to the actual practitioner.
 If you’re a solo business like mentioned above or your’e updating the main business listing, you’ll want to use the main home page of your site.
 See the easy to follow chart as reference below.

 Whatever name you go by on Google, I recommend keeping it the same on other platforms like Yelp and BING.
 Having a consistent name, address, phone and website will help Google feel that your info s more accurate.
 In turn, it will help you rank better in the local maps listing and has some influence in the Organic search results as well.